Septh/rollup-plugin-node-externals/README.md

 ```
 if you want the same behavior.
 - For consistency with all other Rollup plugins out there, the `except` option from 1.x is now deprecated in favor of the Rollup-friendly `exclude` option.
 `except` is still accepted for backward compatibility and works exactly the same as `exclude` but it will issue a warning if used.
-To suppress this warning, just replace `except` with `include`.
+To suppress this warning, just replace `except` with `exclude`.

 ## Licence